 Australia has been responsive to Africa’s humanitarian needs.
 DFAT monitors and responds to humanitarian situations based on the needs of people affected, the situation on the ground and our capacity to respond.

-In 2015-16, Australia provided $65 million in humanitarian funding to crises in Africa.
+So far, in 2017-18 Australia has provided $20m in humanitarian funding to crises in Africa.
 These crises are multi-faceted, often involving food insecurity, political instability, armed conflict and displacement.
 Where possible, DFAT links our life-saving assistance to longer-term efforts to build resilience in communities exposed to protracted crises.
 Australian core contributions to multilateral organisations have also enabled humanitarian programming in Africa by our multilateral partners, including the World Food Program, the International Committee of the Red Cross, the Office of the United Nations High Commissioner for Refugees, and the UN Office for the Coordination of Humanitarian Affairs.

 More information on DFAT’s humanitarian assistance

-Australian volunteers achieve tangible results in developing countries, help to increase knowledge of Australia, build personal ties between communities, promote cross-cultural understanding and contribute to public diplomacy.
+Australian volunteers achieve tangible results by supporting organisations in developing countries deliver on their own objectives, help to increase knowledge of Australia, build personal ties between communities, promote cross-cultural understanding and contribute to public diplomacy.

 Volunteer placements in Africa are focused in eastern and southern Africa, and where possible, complement Australia’s aid investments that contribute to poverty alleviation and economic growth.
-In 2016-17, the Australian Government will support approximately 37 volunteers in Africa.
+In 2016-17, the Australian Government supported 67 volunteers in Africa.

 Information on volunteers in Africa